OlyaOlya2608/CV_test/docs/cv.md

 ## Technical Writer

 ### About
-Technical Writer with 1.5 years in IT and 6 years in technical documentation (GOST standards).
+Technical Writer with 1.5+ years in IT and 6 years in technical documentation (GOST standards).
-Skilled in user guides, docs-as-code, and UX writing.
+Skilled in user guides, step-by-step guides, and UX writing.
 Engineering background helps to bridge complex technical details and user needs.

 ---